OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter02-07-Two-Factor-Authentication.md

 **How should the instructor prepare?**

+Decide where you're going to demo setting up 2FA -- a secondary or dummy gmail account is a god option for this.

-Definitely read the two recommended participant readings. :) The recommended readings at the end of this lesson are an excellent way to build your own knowledge store.
-You should also take a look at the [phishing](LINKTK) lesson and recommended readings, as there is quite a bit of overlap.
+Definitely read the two recommended participant readings.

+Read also: the recommended readings at the end of this lesson are an excellent way to build your own knowledge store.
+You should also take a look at the [phishing](LINKTK) lesson and recommended readings -- they'll help you articulate the importance of 2FA.

 If you're working with an office group, touch base with IT about whether or not their primary email supports 2FA.
 In some cases it simply isn't an option.
 In other cases they may require and enforce it already -- you'll want to tailor your conversation to their circumstances.

 Read through the lesson plan.

+**Followup Opportunities**

+When you follow up after the workshop, definitely remind folks to confirm that the spot they stowed their backup codes still makes sense, and remind them to follow through on enabling 2FA on any services they didn't get to in the workshop.

+[Twofactorauth.org](https://twofactorauth.org/) and [TurnOn2FA.com](https://www.turnon2fa.com/tutorials/) are great resources to share.

 ## Lesson Plan